This article originally appeared on VICE Austria

 I just laugh now when I get death threats on Facebook, because I know those aren't the kind of people who would actually go through with it.
 We've had people defect directly to Antifa.
 They're the most targeted.
 I once heard someone suggest at a meeting that we lock all dropouts in a house and set fire to it.

 Are you still friends with anyone from that period of your life?

 No, I lost most of my old friends around 2011.
 Some of them were really disappointed in me when I started inviting them to Marxist book clubs.

-Do you miss any of them?
+Do you miss being a part of a group?

 Yeah, for sure.
-Though I eventually disagreed with their beliefs, the solidarity was great—it was like being a member of a sport's club.
+Though I eventually disagreed with their beliefs, the solidarity was great – it was like being a member of a sport's club.
 You feel a sense of belonging even though you might disagree on whether gas chambers existed.
 Wouldn't it be better to just ignore the right entirely?

-It's often hard to know how big these groups actually are because they are split into so many small networks.
+It's often hard to know how big these groups actually are, because they are split into so many small networks.
 But either way, size alone doesn't determine how influential a group is.
 We've seen movements with only a handful of members ruin plenty of people's lives.

-Update: A previous version of this article incorrectly stated that the group Exit helped Christian leave the neo-Nazi movement.
+Correction: a previous version of this article incorrectly stated that the group Exit helped Christian leave the neo-Nazi movement.